Pragmateam/feature-toggles/README.md

 _heart monitor example_

 ### [Feature #1 - Heart beating status](https://github.com/PragmaTeam/feature-toggles/tree/feature%231)

-Given a collection of cardiac pulses as signals are available When the monitor evaluates certain amount of time series data Then it should send a message weather the heart has stopped or it's still beating.
+- Given a collection of cardiac pulses as signals are available
+- When the monitor evaluates certain amount of time series data
+- Then it should send a message weather the heart has stopped or it's still beating

+Example:

 1. If the line is flat (all signals remains 0), the status will indicate that the heart has stopped.
 2. If all signals varies with higher/lower values the status will indicate that the heart is still beating.